Mahavira: Scholarly datings

-There has been considerable scholarly debate on Mahavira's dates since th 19th century, and various dates have been proposed.
+There has been considerable scholarly debate on Mahavira's dates since the 19th century, and various dates have been proposed.
 While traditional accounts adhere to the timeline that places his birth in 599 BCE and his nirvana in 527 BCE or 510 BCE, "[s]ome scholars believe this date to be as much as 100 years early."

-On the basis of chronologies in Hemachandra's Pariśiṣṭaparvan, some historians have dated Mahavira's birth to 549 BCE, and his death to 477 or ca. 468-467 BCE.
+On the basis of chronologies in Hemachandra's Pariśiṣṭaparvan, some historians have dated Mahavira's birth to 549 BCE, and his death to 477 or ca. 468–467 BCE.

 Ultimately, Mahavira's dates depend on the dates for the Buddha, who was a (slightly later) contemporary of Mahavira, (Note: The Buddha was younger than Mahavira and "might have attained nirvana a few years later.") which is supported by Buddhist texts.
 They both lived during the reigns of the kings Bimbisara and Ajatashatru of Magadha.
 (Note: Both Mahavira and the Buddha were proponents of the Śramaṇa movements, which became popular in Greater Magadha at the end of the Vedic Period and during the Second Urbanisation of the Mahajanapada period, greatly impacting the course of Indian religious history.)
-Historians who accept the "Short Chronology" for Gautama Buddha's lifetime (ca. 480-400 BCE), argue that the traditional dates for Mahavira also are too early, by as much as one century, since Mahavira and Buddha were contemporaries.
-Dundas suggests that Mahavira may have died "around 425 BCE, or a few years after", and Long suggests "c.499-427 BCE" as his approximate lifespan.
+Historians who accept the "Short Chronology" for Gautama Buddha's lifetime (ca. 480–400 BCE), argue that the traditional dates for Mahavira are also too early, by as much as one century, since Mahavira and Buddha were contemporaries.
+Dundas suggests that Mahavira may have died "around 425 BCE, or a few years after", and Long suggests "c.499–427 BCE" as his approximate lifespan.

 Role in Jainism

 Jain-accounts: successor

 Jains believe that the 23 previous tirthankaras also espoused Jainism.
 Mahavira is placed in Parshvanatha's lineage as his spiritual successor and ultimate leader of shraman sangha.
 According to Dundas, Jains believe that the lineage of Parshvanatha influenced Mahavira.
 Parshvanatha, as the one who "removes obstacles and has the capacity to save", is a popular icon; his image is the focus of Jain temple devotion.
 Of the 24 tirthankaras, Jain iconography has celebrated Mahavira and Parshvanatha the most; sculptures discovered at the Mathura archaeological site have been dated to the 1st century BCE.

 According to Jain tradition, Parshvanatha was a tirthankara born 273 years before Mahavira, which would mean he lived in about the 9th or 8th century BCE.
-However, "some scholars have suggested that Pārśvanātha and Mahāvīra were actually closer in time than the tradition claims", and that "Pārśva could not have started his ascetic career before the beginning of the sixth century BC" and "may have passed away only a few decades before Vardhamāna [i.e., Mahāvīra] had started his preaching career".
+However, "some scholars have suggested that Pārśvanātha and Mahāvīra were actually closer in time than the tradition claims", and that "Pārśva could not have started his ascetic career before the beginning of the sixth century BC[E]" and "may have passed away only a few decades before Vardhamāna [i.e., Mahāvīra] had started his preaching career".

-Scholalrly accounts: reformer
+Scholarly accounts: reformer

 Mahavira is believed by historians to have revived and reformed an earlier Jain or proto-Jain community which had likely been led by Pārśvanātha, whom Jains consider to be Mahavira's predecessor.
 According to Moriz Winternitz, Mahavira may be considered a reformer of an existing Jain sect known as Niganthas (fetter-less) which was mentioned in early Buddhist texts.